peng8350/flutter_pulltorefresh/README.md

 If you are Chinese,click here([中文文档](https://github.com/peng8350/flutter_pulltorefresh/blob/master/README_CN.md))

 ## Features
-* Android and iOS both spported
+* Android and iOS both supported
 * pull up and pull down
 * It's almost fit for all Scroll witgets,like GridView,ListView...
 * High extensibility,High degree of freedom